farukgulercom/farukgulercom.github.io/_posts/2022-10-11-the-service-did-not-respond-to-the-start-or-control-request-in-a-timely-fashion.md

 ---
 layout: post
-title: How to Fix Error 1053: The service did not respond to the start or control request in a timely fashion
+title: The service did not respond to the start or control request in a timely fashion
 date: 2022-10-11 21:25
 author: theguler
 comments: true